 Chapter Two: Return to Kimoto Manor:

 “Sir,” the new guy spoke up.
 “What exactly are you doing here?”
+He looked about nineteen years old and fresh out of college.
 The Shinigami looked around for a moment.

 “Where’s Narusawa-san?” he asked.
-The new guy looked at him surprised.
+The new guy looked at him surprised by that question.

 “Haven’t you heard?” he asked.

 “Narusawa-san died five days ago in Osaka.
 I took his place,” the new guy answered.
 A sweat drop formed on the Shinigami’s head.